 Seasons with rain, storm or snow may impact the in-and-out for trucks and vessels, but busy seasons for shipping don’t necessarily coordinate with any other typical seasons of the year.

-Peak season for China exports, is typically the month before Chinese New Year (January), and the Third Quarter of each year (From July to September) when many made-in-China products shipping for Back to School, Halloween and Christmas.
+Peak season for China exports, is typically the month before Chinese New Year (January), and the 3rd quarter of each year (From July to September) when many made-in-China products shipping for Back to School, Halloween and Christmas.

-The rates will be relatively high at these times, because too much shipments waiting for delivery.
-You need to plan accordingly as there is a finite number of containers and vessels available.
+The freight cost will be relatively high at these times, because too much shipments waiting for delivery.
+You’d better plan accordingly as there is a finite number of containers and vessels available.

 This is only a brief introduction.
 It’s so complicated to calculate the freight rates.
-You can learn more from here, or just leave it to the pros – CFC.
+You can learn more from here, or just leave it to the pros.

 Estimated Transit Time (ETT) is the time between the Estimated Time of Departure from origin (ETD) and the Estimated Time of Arrival at the destination (ETA).

-As for sea cargo transportation out of China, there’s only a rough idea showing below.
-You can find the schedule links and clear your thought before you choose the carrier.
+As for sea cargo transportation out of China, there’s only a very rough idea showing below.
+You can find the schedule link of each carrier for reference.

 |USA & Canada (West)||20 days|